2010 Volvo S40 Expert Review:New Car Test Drive

 With its smallest sedan and wagon, Volvo tried to provide the same sort of impact protection buyers seek in its larger vehicles.
 To that end, both the S40 and V50 apply what the company calls the Volvo Intelligent Vehicle Architecture, or VIVA.
 That means extra-sturdy anti-intrusion beams in the doors, and multiple crumple or deformations zones front and rear, built with different strengths of steel depending on that zone's location and function: conventional, high strength, extra high strength and ultra high strength.
 The idea is to dissipate or absorb the energy of a collision before it finally reaches the car's cabin, or the people inside it.

 The S40 sedan and V50 wagon share essentially that same interior, and it looks great.
 It's also intuitive, everything works the way you'd expect, and it's easy to get comfortable.
-2008's interior updates addressed niggling shortcomings in what was otherwise a first-rate cabin.
+When Volvo updated these cars back in 2008, it addressed the few niggling shortcomings in what was otherwise a first-rate cabin.
 Re-designed dash vents move more air, and storage for small items was improved.

 The S40 and V50 are surprisingly roomy given their exterior dimensions, which are very close to a Honda Civic or Ford Focus.
 Volvo should be credited for creating efficient, intelligent ways to use space.
 Everything in the S40/V50 cabin is carefully compact, including the strong stubby door handles.
 They're easy to grab and pull.